ThibautJanssens/laravel-album-database/README.md

 # Laravel-album-database

 This a full stack application using, Laravel as Back-end and React as Front-end.
-It allows you to register and login yourself with a token.
+It allows you to register and login yourself with a JWT token.
 Once registered you can add album to the database, edit or delete them.
 If not registered/login you can see all the albums, artists or songs in the database.

 ### Installing